 I enjoy freedom.
 Freedom to think without penalty, to express without being judged by the law, to follow God without condemnation from religious laws, freedom to choose my friends and to reach out to them.
 I don’t know about you but in my life these freedoms did not come easily or automatically, and not without consequences.
 But the older I get the more I enjoy a free life.

-Are you a Canadian or an American, or something else?
 Recently I was watching the inauguration of a new American president and noted again how different Canada is from the United States.
 The ceremonies in Washington involved no fewer than six praying clergy people, five Christian and one Jewish, and other clergy among the invited guest list.
 I’ve never seen that in Canada.
-Many Canadians would think that would be quite out-of-line, not to say politically incorrect.
+Many Canadians would think that would be quite out-of-line.
 We may love our country and think it’s the best in the world but we just don’t see ourselves as God’s “shining city on a hill” to bring the message of Canadianism to a thirsty world.
 The clergy at the inauguration, however, did paint such a verbal picture, and they would have even if the new president had been a Democrat.

 At this event, as well as at other American political events I have witnessed over the years, God and the mandate of “American exceptionalism” received frequent mention by clergy and by politicians.
 Whether it is a conservative Republican event or a liberal Democrat one the expressions of personal faith in country are virtually the same, and each political side has its own Christian cheering section full of belief.